 “I’m inspired.
 I feel that if I can follow the same path that he went down, I can be a saint,” Matthew said.
 “I will keep praying and keep going to church.”

 Alexandra Olszewski, also a sixth grader at Divine Wisdom, said the lesson of Blessed Acutis’s life is to deepen one’s faith.
-“You should believe in God and never pick up on yourself and always follow the right path,” she said.
+“You should believe in God and never give up on yourself and always follow the right path,” she said.

 There is much about him that young people can find relatable, said Father Sean Suckiel, pastor of Holy Family, who hosted the prayer rally.